andrewmatlock/Indux/docs/docs/plugins/data-sources.md

 ### Register Local Files

-Register local sources in the project's `manifest.json` config file:
+Register local sources in the project's `manifest.json` config file.
+Under the `data` property, register each file with its custom filepath from the project root:

 ```json "manifest.json" copy
 {